snasphysicist/data_science_projects/README.md

 This is mostly maintained as a portfolio for myself, but I hope someone else can find some use for it!

+NOTE: contrary to best practice, I won't maintain a develop branch in this repository since there isn't really a meaningful way to test/build the code here

 # Repository Structure

 ## Interest